BSSW Program Advising

 Find your BSSW Program Advisor

 Students who declare a social work major are assigned a BSSW Program Advisor.
 All BSSW Program Advisors are Department of Social Work faculty members.
-First year students will also have a College of Social and Behavioral Science Advising Center staff person assigned as a general education advisor.
+First year students will also have an Allied Health Advising Office staff person assigned as a general education advisor.
 Students transition fully to the BSSW Program Advisor at the beginning of their sophomore year.
 Transfer students are assigned to BSSW Program Advisor after attending a Transfer Orientation session.

 To have an academic advisor assigned, complete the form under the Major Button area here: http://www.mnsu.edu/academics/advising/index.html: